r-call/git-style-guide/README.md

 * Avoid long descriptive names for long-lived branches.
 * Group tokens

-Use "grouping" tokens in front of your branch names.
+Use "grouping" tokens in front of branch names.

 ```
 group1/foo